yclerc/yc.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 share-img: /assets/img/path.jpg
 tags: [books, test]
 ---
+-

-Time to go back to school for Advanced Computer Engineering Master degree.
+-Time to go back to school for Advanced Computer Engineering Master degree.
-This program will be focsuing on
+This program will be focsuing on o IoT o Cloud computing o Virtualization o Big Data o AI o Software Management
-  - IoT
-  - Cloud computing
-  - Virtualization
-  - Big Data
-  - AI
+-

-  - Software Management
+-

-In order to start on the right track, i am currently following the prerequisite courses, starting with TCP/IP networks.
+-In order to start on the right track, i am currently following the prerequisite courses, starting with TCP/IP networks.
 Back to basics !
+-